Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 capsule wardrobe list of items

-6. Is this a high quality piece?
+6. Is this a high-quality piece?

-Selecting high quality pieces with good fabric extends the life of your capsule wardrobe.
+Selecting high-quality pieces with good fabric extends the life of your capsule wardrobe.

-You don’t want material that pills and rips easily, loses its shape after the first few washes, has loose stitching etc. Low quality goods means you’ll have to replace these much sooner.
+You don’t want material that pills and rips easily, loses its shape after the first few washes, has loose stitching, etc.

-7. Is this a low maintenance piece?
+7. Is this a low-maintenance piece?

-Most of my dry-clean only pieces are my favorites, but they also cost more time and money to clean.
-Be cautious with your selection of dry-clean only clothing.
-Also try to select wrinkle-free pieces.
+Most of my dry-clean-only pieces are my favourites, but they also cost more time and money to clean.

 4) Make a shopping list

-Now that you have selected some pieces from your closet, identify what’s missing, consider trading clothes at a swap party or go shopping.
+You could consider trading clothes at a swap party or go shopping.

 Related Article: How to Shop for Clothing on a Tight Budget